 Across Broadway, directly across from the Bradbury Building, is the Million Dollar Theater, the northernmost theater in the Broadway Theater District.
 Opened in 1918, the Million Dollar Theater was one of the world’s first movie palaces and was designed by Sid Grauman, who would later go on to design Hollywood’s Egyptian and Chinese theaters.
 The popularity of these theaters caused a shift in Los Angeles’s film scene, resulting in the Million Dollar Theater (along with all the theaters in the Broadway Theater District) changing to live entertainment venues.
 Currently, the Million Dollar Theater hosts Spanish theater.

 To your right is Broadway and 3rd, one of two of downtown’s Ira Yellin Squares, named after a prolific Los Angeles real estate developer who, amongst other projects, restored the Million Dollar Theater and Grand Central Market.
-Grand Central Market, the largest open air market in Los Angeles, is where we will head next, and you can get there by crossing Broadway, either at Ira Yellin Square or at a conveniently placed crosswalk to your left after exiting the Bradbury Building.
+Grand Central Market, formerly the largest open air market in Los Angeles (now it is mostly a food court), is where we will head next, and you can get there by crossing Broadway, either at Ira Yellin Square or at a conveniently placed crosswalk to your left after exiting the Bradbury Building.

 Grand Central Market is located in the building that neighbors the Million Dollar Theater, the Homer Laughlin Building.
 The building was built in 1896, with the market as its ground tenant for 90+ years.
-The market is a great place to have a snack or a meal (open 9am to 6pm seven days a week), especially if you need some extra energy for this walk.
 We will enter Grand Central Market through the Broadway entrance and walk all the way through, exiting on Hill Street.